Section 1 of 3

 Define an Ingress for your application¶

 Whether using Uffizzi CI or an external platform, Uffizzi needs to know which of your application services will receive incoming traffic.
-This "Ingress" is an HTTPS load balancer that will forward HTTP traffic to one of the defined services
+This "Ingress" is an HTTPS load balancer that will forward HTTP traffic to one of the defined services.
+Along with the service name, you must indicate on which port the target container is listening.
+The ingress must be defined within an x-uffizzi extension field as shown in the example below:

 # This block tells Uffizzi which service should receive HTTP traffic.